effectfully/STLC/readme.md

 ## A quick taste

-Getting an Agda function from a pure lambda term:
+Getting a universe polymorphic Agda function from a pure lambda term:

 ```
 quacky : Syntax⁽⁾